AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

-The tool shall also produce correct Statement Coverage assessments for subprogram bodies consisting of a call to subprogram which may raise followed by simple scalar assignments which never raise, all protected by handlers which only performs scalar assignments that never raise.
+The tool shall also produce correct Statement Coverage assessments for subprogram bodies consisting of a call to subprogram which may raise followed by simple scalar assignments, all (call and assignments) protected by a handler which only performs scalar assignments that never raise.
 Statements never reached either because the outer subprogram isn't called or because the inner subprogram raised, shall be reported uncovered.

 .. rubric:: Testing Strategy